Zhang Fei: Early career

 Zhang Fei was from Zhuo Commandery.
 In the 180s, towards the end of the Eastern Han dynasty, he and Guan Yu became Liu Bei's followers.
 As Guan Yu was several years older than Zhang Fei, Zhang regarded him as an elder brother.
-Guan Yu and Zhang Fei were known as stalwart and strong men; which make them talented fighters.
+Guan Yu and Zhang Fei were known as stalwart and strong men; which made them talented fighters.

 When Liu Bei was later appointed as the Chancellor of Pingyuan State (平原國) by the Han central government, Zhang Fei and Guan Yu served as Majors of Separate Command (別部司馬) under him.
-Liu Bei cherished them as if they were his own brothers and the three of them shared a brotherly-like relationship to the point of sharing the same room, sleeping on the same mat and eating from the same pot.
-Zhang Fei and Guan Yu protected Liu Bei whenever there were large crowds of people and also stood guard beside him when he sat down at meetings all day long.
+Liu Bei cherished them as if they were his own brothers, and the three of them shared a brotherly relationship to the point of sharing the same room, sleeping on the same mat and eating from the same pot.
+Zhang Fei and Guan Yu acted as bodyguards for Liu Bei.
 They followed him on his exploits and were always ready to face any danger and hardship.